Salih2000/Salih2000.github.io/_pages/en-us/about.md

 social: true # includes social icons at the bottom of the page
 ---

-`Hello There` I'm Salih, I consider myself as a person who believes and attaches importance to the game-changing power of data, data analytics, and data-driven solutions Data Management Assistant Specialist at Sade Yazılım.
+`Hello There` I'm Salih, I consider myself as a person who believes and attaches importance to the game-changing power of data, data analytics, and data-driven solutions.
+Data Management Assistant Specialist at Sade Yazılım.